 - 3. Press the nozzle control button to raise the vane up to the sealing tool. - 4.
 Cover the sheath air pre-filter inlet fitting with your finger. - 5.
 Press pump control button to turn on the pump.
 Monitor the flow rate on the E-BAM PLUS display.
 Remember the flow will temporarily rise before it drops. - 6.
 If the flow rate falls below 1.5 lpm, the leak check is successful.
 Turn off the pump. - 7.
 If the flow rate does not fall below 1.5 lpm (and the lower system leak test in section 6.3.1 was successful), there is a leak located above the nozzle.
-The issue is likely due to faulty or failed O-rings within the receiver, faulty O-rings in the PM2.5 size selector (if installed), or improper inlet tube connection.
+The issue is likely due to faulty or failed O-rings within the receiver or improper inlet tube connection.